oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    3.1.1).
 The 3.1.1 specification requires only that the existing client be disconnected — the mechanism is closing the network connection.
 In Single Stream mode, the mechanism is `RESET_STREAM` with error code `0x38E`.
-The session persists on the winning transport.
+The session **transfers** to the winning transport.
+The losing transport's connection is closed, and the session no longer exists on that transport.
 3. The broker MUST send `MQTT.CONNACK` with the `Session Present` flag set to 0 to the **winning** transport.
 In MQTT 3.1.1 the CONNACK does not carry a `Session Present` flag; the client determines session state from